Funding Your Electrician Training: All Options

 Register at elcas.co.uk, choose an ELCAS approved training provider (Total Skills is approved), submit a claim at least 25 working days before the course start date, and ELCAS pays the provider directly.
 You pay the remaining balance.

 ELCAS can be combined with the Career Transition Partnership (CTP) resettlement grant (534 pounds) and charitable grants from organisations like SSAFA and the Royal British Legion.
+See our ELCAS funding explained guide for a deeper dive into military funding options.

 Related Course